Strategic Defence of the Parity Accord

 Locating the federal capital in Athlone prevents either Dublin or Belfast from becoming the constitutional centre of shared authority.
 Both cities retain their political, cultural, and economic roles within their respective jurisdictions, while federal institutions operate from a neutral constitutional location.

-This avoids both the reality and the perception of takeover.
+This avoids both structural dominance and the perception of institutional alignment.
 It establishes a third civic space in which shared governance rests on law, parity, and institutional balance rather than inherited state primacy.

 The Outcome